ChazeyRain/HyperSkill-Tic-Tac-Toe-AI/README.md

-This is simple tic tac toe game with an AI, nothing interesting there
+This is simple tic tac toe game with an AI, nothing interesting here